FDSN/SeedLink/docs/protocol.rst

 Depending on the maximum frame size of a particular WebSocket implementation, the maximum size of SeedLink packet encapsulated in WebSocket frame may be smaller than 2^32+7 bytes, which is the theoretical maximum packet size supported by SeedLink.

-Appendix B: JSON schema
+Appendix B. JSON schema
 -----------------------

+**TBD**

-Appendix C: Differences between SeedLink 3 and SeedLink 4
+Appendix C. Differences between SeedLink 3 and SeedLink 4
 ---------------------------------------------------------
 SeedLink 4 protocol is not compatible with SeedLink 3 clients.
 However, SeedLink 4 is enabled by using the "SLPROTO 4.0" command, which is not known to SeedLink 3 clients, so a SeedLink 4 server can also support SeedLink 3 protocol.

 .. |w| unicode:: 0x26A0

 The following new features were added in SeedLink 4.
-Incompatible changes (SeedLink 3 format/syntax interpreted differently in SeedLink 4) are marked with |w|.
+Incompatible changes, where SeedLink 3 format or syntax is interpreted differently in SeedLink 4, are marked with |w|.

-* New packet header, multiple payload formats and variable length supported. |w|
+* New packet header, multiple payload formats and variable length are supported. |w|
-* No explicit maximum length of network, station, location and channel codes.
+* There is no explicit maximum length of network, station, location, and channel codes.
-* Wildcards "\*" and "?" allowed in network, station, location and channel codes.
+* Wildcards "\*" and "?" allowed in network, station, location, and channel codes.
-* Sequence numbers are 64-bit. |w|
+* Sequence numbers are now 64-bit. |w|
 * SELECT requires explicit location and channel codes, separated by a dot. |w|
 * Optional end-time and sequence number (-1) with DATA and FETCH.
 * SLPROTO, USERAGENT, AUTH, ACCEPT and GETCAPABILITIES commands added.
 * INFO DATATYPES.
 * INFO format is JSON instead of XML. |w|
-* Extended ERROR response
+* Extended ERROR response.
-* Asynchronous handshaking
+* Asynchronous handshaking.

-The following commands were removed in SeedLink 4
+The following commands present in some older versions of the SeedLink protocol were removed in SeedLink 4:

 * CAT (same functionality provided by "INFO STATIONS").
 * TIME (same functionality provided by extended DATA syntax).
 * BATCH (same functionality provided by asynchronous handshaking).
 * INFO GAPS (incompatible with unsorted data packets, performance issues).
-* INFO CAPABILITIES (same functionality provided by GETCAPABILITIES)
+* INFO CAPABILITIES (same functionality provided by GETCAPABILITIES).
-* CAPABILITIES (similar functionality provided by SLPROTO)
+* CAPABILITIES (similar functionality provided by SLPROTO).